 - A line will automatically appear to capture any contribution coming directly from the Partner (e.g. Partner cash or in-kind contributions).
 You may or may not have such a partner contribution.
 If no partner contribution is required, this line can be zero. - Add additional lines as required by clicking on the 'create partner contribution' button. - As a minimum, (for all partners except Scottish partners), one additional line will be required to capture the match funding coming from the Accountable Department.
-Please call this source of contribution 'Accountable Department Match Funding', and enter a value using the following formula:
+Please call this source of contribution 'Accountable Department Match Funding' and in the dropdown menu 'Automatic Public Contribution' should be selected, and enter a value using the following formula: